Coupe SUV: Criticism

 Since its introduction, the exterior design of the BMW X6 has been widely regarded as controversial, as the rear design in particular was said to make the car look "heavy".
 The first-generation Acura ZDX has received a negative reception from critics and was not a sales success.

+Coupe SUVs historically produce fewer sales compared to standard SUVs, however still produce sizable revenue for automakers due to younger customer bases and higher profit margins..